The Board and Governance

 Standing Board Committees

-Audit Committee: Consists solely of independent Non-Executive Directors.
-It is chaired by John Rishton.
 The Committee is responsible for the integrity of the Company's financial information and ensures that the financial controls and systems of risk management are robust and defensible.
-The Committee meets three times a year.

 View Audit Committee Terms of Reference (PDF)

-Remuneration Committee: Consists of a majority of independent Non-Executive Directors and the Chairman.
-It is chaired by Lynne Peacock.
 The Committee is responsible for determining appropriate levels of remuneration for the executive directors.
 The Company's remuneration report is approved each year by the shareholders in general meeting.
-The Committee meets four times a year

 View Remuneration Committee Terms of Reference (PDF)

-Nomination Committee: Chaired by Sir Roy Gardner the Committee has the prime role in appointing and where necessary removing directors, in reviewing their performance and in succession planning.
-The Committee meets four times a year.
+The Committee has the prime role in appointing and where necessary removing directors, in reviewing their performance and in succession planning.

 View Nomination Committee Terms of Reference (PDF)

-Group Risk Committee: Chaired by Rachel Lomax, the committee consists solely of Non-Executive Directors.
 The committee is responsible for overseeing the Company's approach to the risk management, compliance and assurance framework.
-The Committee meets four times a year.

 View Group Risk Committee Terms of Reference (PDF)

-Corporate Responsibility Committee: Chaired by Kirsty Bashforth, the committee consists primarily of Non-Executive Directors along with the Group Chief Executive.
 The committee is responsible for overseeing the Company's approach to all aspects of Corporate Responsibility including its ethics and business conduct; the structure of governance; its approach to its people; its contribution to the communities in which its people live and work; and its approach to managing its relationships with customers, suppliers and other parties as well as monitoring ongoing related corporate renewal activities.
-The Committee meets four times a year.

 View Corporate Responsibility Committee Terms of Reference (PDF)

-- Executive Committee: Chaired by the Chief Executive and comprises nine other members, including the Group Chief Financial Officer, Divisional Chief Executives and other selected corporate function heads.
-The Committee has delegated responsibility from the Board to ensure the effective direction and control of the business and to deliver the Group's long-term strategy and goals and meets nine times a year.
+Chaired by the Chief Executive and comprises members of the senior management team, including the Group Chief Financial Officer, Divisional Chief Executive Officers and other selected corporate function heads.
+The Committee has delegated responsibility from the Board to ensure the effective direction and control of the business and to deliver the Group's long-term strategy and goals.

 View Approvals and Allotment Committee Terms of Reference (PDF)

-Investment Committee: Comprises the Executive Directors, Company Secretary and members of the Management team.
+Comprises the Executive Directors, Group General Counsel & Company Secretary and members of the management team.
 The duties of this Committee are to act on behalf of the Board to review, monitor and approve bids, mergers, acquisitions and disposals and other corporate activity within specific authority limits delegated by the Board.
 The level of authority delegated to the Committee is reviewed on an annual basis and on an ad hoc basis in relation to specific bids.

 We are committed to constant dialogue with institutional and private shareholders, and run a programme of meetings for institutional investors and analysts.
 Primary responsibility for engaging with shareholders rests with the Chairman, Group Chief Executive Officers and Group Chief Financial Officer.
 The Senior Independent Director is also available to speak to shareholders on request.
 The Board reviews an investor relations report each quarter.